DOSull/Spatial-Analysis-and-Modelling/labs/introducing-spatstat/README.md

 plot(jp)
 ```

 This can look a bit weird because of the margins that *R* chooses automatically and how those interact with plotting window dimensions.
-Experiment with changing the size of your plot area in $RStudio$, or alternatively you can fiddle with the plotting parameters (although this gets messy fast).
+Experiment with changing the size of your plot area in _RStudio_, or alternatively you can fiddle with the plotting parameters (although this gets messy fast).
 For example setting the `mai` plot parameter, changes the margins around each plot.

 ```{R}
 par(mfrow = c(1,3), mai = c(0.1, 0.1, 0.1, 0.1))